deepakducatvikaspuri/syllabus/c-syllabus.md

 ## Variables
--> Variables are the fundamental building blocks of data manipulation and storage in programming, acting as dynamic containers for data in the C++ programming language.
+-> Variables are the fundamental building blocks of data manipulation and storage in programming, acting as dynamic containers for data in the C programming language.
 A variable is more than just a memory label.
 It serves as a link between abstract ideas and concrete data storage, allowing programmers to deftly manipulate data.